essans/RasPi/access/readme.md

-Info relating to raspberry pi system info, tracking, logging access, and sending out alerts via twitter, email, etc
+logging and alerting of access events.